 Clinical activities for the Fellow include primary responsibility for the management of high-risk parturients as well as involvement in routine obstetric anesthesia care.
 The fellows participate in intradepartmental educational activities and attend a Medical School lecture series for postgraduate fellows covering a variety of important topics over a three-semester period.
 Fellows organize the obstetric anesthesia journal club and participate in medical student and resident teaching under the supervision of the obstetric anesthesia faculty.
 Fellows interested in a career in academic medicine are also able to attend numerous workshops, seminars, and conferences at Stanford University, and receive mentoring from internationally recognized senior educators and researchers within and outside the Department of Anesthesia at Stanford University.

-The fellowship starts on July 1 or August 1.
-The deadline for applications is July 31; however, applications should be submitted as early as possible.
+We offer flexible fellowship start dates – July 1st, August 1st, or January 1st.
+The deadline for applications for the 2019-2020 academic year is November 1st, 2018; however, applications should be submitted as early as possible as positions may fill prior to November 1st.
 Selected candidates will be invited to Stanford for interview.
 If the deadline has passed, applications are always welcomed and will be reviewed for the following year.